owulveryck/owulveryck.github.io/content/post/knative-part1.md

 Building a data pipeline in an event driven-architecture is a way to implement a scalable, decoupled architecture.
 As seen before, this architecture is more robust.
 The main drawback is the balance that needs to be done between scalability and real-time processing.

 Another concern about this design is the ordering of the events.
-We saw in the last paragraph that time can run backward locally as long as the process doesn't depend strongly on what happens around it.
+We saw in the last paragraph that time could run backward locally as long as the process doesn't depend strongly on what happens around it.

 Giving a warranty on event order is, once again, solidifying the link between components.
 As a consequence, deploying an event-driven architecture is, like every design pattern, be chosen wisely with regard to the business requirements.

-For more information about ordering (in channels), cf this article [Ordering messages](https://cloud.google.com/pubsub/docs/ordering) on the Google Cloud Plateform's documentation.
+For more information about ordering (in channels), cf this article [Ordering messages](https://cloud.google.com/pubsub/docs/ordering) on the Google Cloud Platform's documentation.

 #### Separate the infrastructure from the application